Early to bed and very early to rise…that is a toddler!

 Oh I remember those mornings…waking to the sweet cry or call from my toddler’s room at hmmmm 5:00 am?
 Neither of us was really ready to start the day, and both of us were crabby by 9:00 am!
 Early morning waking and toddlers seem to go together.
 A very common question that many parents have is, “How can I get my toddler to sleep later in the morning?” ” What is a “normal” wake time for a toddler?”

 The first answer is…there is no “normal”.
 Every child is certainly different.
 There always is that parent that has a 2-year-old that sleeps until 8:30 every morning.
-That was never me, and most of us will not have a toddler that lounges in bed in the morning!
+That was never me, and most of us will not have a toddler who lounges in bed in the morning!
 In general, toddlers are wired early to bed and early to rise.
 Many children will wake up by 6:00 am, so if you are not a morning person, you will become one!
 (Maybe with the help of coffee!)
 Toddlers will sleep about 11 to 12 hours at night, so with a bedtime of 7:00-7:30 pm that gives them a wake time of 6:00 to 7:00 am.
 Pushing back the bedtime until later will usually backfire for most children.
 A late bedtime usually results in an earlier wake time because the toddler will become overly tired.
 I know that does not make logical sense, but that is a toddler!
 Here are a few tips that might help that extra-early waker:

 - Adjust your expectations.
 A wake time of about 6:00 to 6:30 is within the range of normal for a toddler.
 Make sure you are in bed earlier too!

 - Adjust your child’s bedtime.
 Early to bed is a great habit for children.
-A child that is up too late and becomes overly tired will wake earlier.
+A child who is up too late and becomes overly tired will wake earlier.
 Sleep begets sleep in toddlers.
 A bedtime by 7:30 to 8:00 pm is an important sleep habit, and it gives you a bit of an evening too.

 - Purchase black out shades.
 Most children are light sensitive…early light will wake them and light in the evening (daylight savings time) will keep them awake.